Broadscale conservation

 Society and Environment

-Our work with TNC encompasses a number of projects including the work on freshwater and the GBF outlined above.
+Our work with TNC encompasses a number of projects including the work on freshwater and the GBF outlined above, as well as assisting with developing Nature Bond Project Standards and a paper for the China Council on International Cooperation for Environment & Development (CCICED).
 The major focus, however, is supporting the Eternal Mongolia Project Finance for Permanence project.
-Based on a negotiated, binding agreement, if agreed, the project will unlock 15 years of investment, dedicating US$198 million for conservation and sustainable development in and around protected areas.
-Our role is to help develop a summary of the project and working with many partners in country and beyond to start developing the overall strategic plan for this ambitious project.
+Based on a negotiated, binding agreement, if agreed, the project will unlock 15 years of investment, dedicated to conservation and sustainable development in and around protected areas.

-As we build on our initial scoping reporting for the Universal Ranger Support Alliance (URSA) on good practices for building trust with rangers and communities, we are asking for more practical guidance, tips and ideas from rangers and communities as a contribution to the IUCN WCPA good practices series we will be publishing in 2024.
-To collect these good practices we are joining the Asia ranger congress in Assam in December, working with various ranger management bodies, are running social media campaigns on LinkedIn and Twitter through #TrustRangersTuesday and have live surveys to gather ideas online.
+As we build on our initial scoping reporting for the Universal Ranger Support Alliance (URSA) on good practices for building trust with rangers and communities, we are asking for more practical guidance, tips and ideas from rangers and communities as a contribution to the IUCN WCPA good practices series we will be publishing in October 2024.